RomiTshiorny/AstronomicalDatabase/README.txt

+NOTE: Executing might be a bit of an arduous process due to needing to install libaries for the SQL connection and configuring the enviroment (I used eclipse).
+Screenshots are provided for a glimpse at the application.

 A database file "Tshiorny_Romi_backend.sql" is provided to create the database on your local machine.
 (Done in MicrosoftSQL).

 All necessary files to execute are in src/model